Florida station (Barcelona)

 Florida ([fluˈɾiðə]) is a Barcelona Metro station, in the L'Hospitalet de Llobregat municipality of the Barcelona metropolitan area, and named after the nearby La Florida neighbourhood.
 The station is served by line L1.

 The station is located below the Avinguda Catalunya, between the Carrer Ceravalls and Carrer Mimoses.
-It has two entrances, from the Placa Blocs Florida and the Avinguda Masnou, which serve an underground ticket hall.
+It has two entrances, from the Plaça Blocs Florida and the Avinguda Masnou, which serve an underground ticket hall.
 The two 98 m long side platforms are at a lower level.

 The station opened in 1987, when line L1 was extended from Torrassa station to Avinguda Carrilet station.